 You can play some harp.
 But you'd like to transform yourself into a player.

 Or perhaps you're a stone-cold beginner in search of harmonica lessons.
 You're confused by the multitude of instructional materials currently on the market.
-You don't want somebody who talks over your head, but you don't want somebody who condescends to you or trivializes the instrument, either.
+You don't want somebody who talks over your head, but you don't want somebody who condescends to you, either.
 You don't want to waste your time.
-You're looking for hands-on guidance from a harp-playing professional--somebody who has traveled the same road you're just setting out on, knows how it feels to be where you are, and wants to help you take the next step.
+You're looking for hands-on guidance from a harp-playing professional--somebody who has traveled the road you're just setting out on, knows how it feels to be where you are, and wants to help you take the next step.

 You can't play--yet.
 But you want to.
 You're supposed to be a blues harmonica player.
 You can't explain why.
 You just know.